kaifkh20/ai-codesearch/README.md

 ---

+## Important
+Due to hardware compatibility there are small batches and usage of gemini and other small models + torch-cpu.

 ## ✨ Features (v1.0)

 - 🔍 **Semantic Search**: Uses **FAISS** and **embeddings** to understand the intent behind queries, retrieving code snippets even if wording doesn’t match exactly.